2026 Design Trends: The 4 Window & Door Styles Defining the Year

 Painswick / Sage Green

-The “Cottage Core” choice.
-This pale green brings a heritage feel to flush casements and timber doors.
+The ultimate “Cottage Core” choice.
+This pale, heritage green brings a stunning, historical feel to flush casements and premium composite timber doors.

-For the bold.
-Used primarily on aluminium slimline sliders to frame the view like a photograph.
+For the architecturally bold.
+Used primarily on ultra-slimline aluminium sliders and Soho internal doors to violently frame the external view like a living photograph.

-2026 might look economically similar to 2025, but for the homeowner, opportunities remain.
-The market is shifting away from “volume” (cheap white windows) towards “value” (products that enhance the building’s character).
+2026 might look economically similar to 2025 on paper, but for the smart homeowner, incredible architectural opportunities remain.
+The entire market is permanently shifting away from “high volume” (cheap white plastic windows) towards “high value” (premium products that actively enhance the building’s historical or modern character).

-Our Verdict: If you are upgrading your home next year, prioritise the aesthetic.
-A Flush Sash or Steel-Look Aluminium door might cost slightly more upfront, but the value it adds to the look and feel of your home is significantly higher.
+The KJM Verdict: If you are planning on upgrading your home next year, fiercely prioritise the aesthetic finish.
+A flush sash uPVC window or a steel-look aluminium door might cost slightly more on the initial quote, but the tangible financial value it adds to the kerb appeal and resale price of your home is significantly higher.

 Mark Pearce